Top 12 VB.NET Developer Skills to Put on Your Resume

 1. VB.NET

-VB.NET is a modern, object-oriented programming language developed by Microsoft, designed to build a wide range of applications on the .NET framework, from web to desktop applications.
+VB.NET is a modern, object-oriented programming language from Microsoft used to build a range of applications on the .NET platform, with particular strength in Windows desktop, services, and tooling where readability and rapid development matter.

 Why It's Important